 Considered to be one of the country's leading arms collecting organizations, TGCA is again meeting twice a year, for three days in Spring and Fall We have finally fixed our dates and these will be the fourth weekend in April (unless there is a conflict with Easter when we shall move to the next weekend) and the third weekend in October.
 The mainstay of these meetings has always been a weekend show of antique, classic and collectible arms, accoutrements, and accessories, etc., western and Civil War period memorabilia, gambling and saloon paraphernalia, and related ephemera.
 Today, the show also allows collectible and historic weapons from the early twentieth century.
 The show is open to members and guests, and, for a small entry fee, the general public.

-This latter event will feature its usual excellent auction held on Saturday which has always provided a lot of fun and is, perhaps, the highlight of the show - very often throwing out a real bargain or two.
-Added features are a ladies' program, first class displays by members and non-members, educational seminars, and some superb non-competitive exhibits.
+Both events feature TGCA’s usual excellent auction held on Saturday which has always provided a lot of fun and is, perhaps, the highlight of the shows - very often throwing out a real bargain or two.
+Added features are a ladies' program at each show and first class displays by members and non-members, educational seminars, and some superb non-competitive exhibits at our Fall Meeting.
+Please see the “Shows” menu on our website for more in-

 As an indication of the association's reputation throughout the gun collecting community, TGCA members are drawn from throughout the United States and overseas, as well as from Texas.